Programming Embedded Systems

 - Department of Information Technology

 120 credits including Computer Architecture and Operating Systems.
-Participation in Real Time Systems.
+Real Time Systems.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student should be able to: